mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 a subsector army have been exposed to high-tech gear at some point during their careers.
-Therefore, when called upon to serve in an interstellar deployment, the soldiers of any world’s army are generally proficient at the technological standard that is provided.
+Therefore, when called upon to serve in an interstellar deployment, the soldiers of any world's army are generally proficient at the technological standard that is provided.

 ENCOUNTERS WITH THE IMPERIAL ARMY
 The Imperial Army is almost everywhere in the Imperium.
-Use a world’s Universal World Profile as a guide with the following caveats.
+Use a world's Universal World Profile as a guide with the following caveats.
 Note that this applies strictly to worlds within the boundaries of the Imperium.